Skip to main content

 Points scoredDaily Living resultMobility result

-0–7 pointsNo awardNo award
+0 to 7 pointsNo awardNo award

-12+ pointsEnhanced rate — £114.60/weekEnhanced rate — £80.00/week
+12+ pointsEnhanced rate, £114.60/weekEnhanced rate, £80.00/week

-You cannot get a partial award — you either clear the 8-point threshold or you don't.
+You cannot get a partial award, you either clear the 8-point threshold or you don't.
 Points are not carried across components: your Daily Living score doesn't affect your Mobility score or vice versa.

-The 10 Daily Living activities — with point values
+The 10 Daily Living activities, with point values

 Daily Living activities cover what you can and cannot do to look after yourself and manage your everyday life.
 The maximum points available per activity are shown below.